 The Cornea and External Disease Fellowship at the University of Maryland School of Medicine is a one year clinical fellowship designed to train the individual to successfully manage a referral cornea practice in an academic or private setting.
-Fellows will gain expertise in the surgical management of keratoplasty and other anterior segment procedures, along with the medical aspects of a broad spectrum of corneal disease.
+Fellows will gain expertise in the surgical management of keratoplasty and other anterior segment procedures, along with the medical aspects of a broad spectrum of corneal diseases.

 In all of the training venues the fellow plays an active, direct role in the care of patients.
 The fellow spends the majority of their clinical time working within a Cornea attending clinic along side of residents.
 While not primarily a refractive surgery fellowship, there will be an opportunity to gain training and proficiency in refractive surgical procedures.

 Through a variety of clinical locations, the fellow will gain an understanding of a spectrum of practice types.
-Fellows will rotate at the University of Maryland School of Medicine, the Baltimore VA, and Solomon Eye Associates (a private practice in Bowie, MD).
+Fellows will rotate at the University of Maryland School of Medicine, the Baltimore VA, and Solomon Eye Associates (private practice in Bowie, MD).

 The fellow will interact with four Cornea faculty: Drs.
-Bennie Jeng, Sarah Sunshine, and Wuqaas Munir at the University of Maryland and the Baltimore VA, and Dr. Jonathan Solomon at Solomon Eye Associates.
+Sarah Sunshine and Wuqaas Munir (Cornea Fellowship Director) at the University of Maryland and the Baltimore VA, and Dr. Jonathan Solomon at Solomon Eye Associates.

 The fellow participates in the Cornea lecture series, held in the mornings throughout the year.
 The fellow also participates in resident grand rounds, held Tuesday mornings on a weekly basis.
 The fellow is expected to present two case presentations over the course of the year.
 In addition, Cornea journal clubs are scheduled 4 times a year.

 Opportunities for Research

 The fellow is strongly encouraged to participate in research projects with both clinical and basic science faculty members.
-Please see faculty links above for recent research topics.
+Please see the faculty links above for recent research topics.
 At least one scholarly project is required of the fellow.